-The El Niño-Southern Oscillation (ENSO) is currently in a La Niña state, however, forecasts indicate that it will likely return to a neutral state during the coming seasons.
-During autumn and winter, the presence of ENSO has less of an impact.
+The El Niño-Southern Oscillation (ENSO) is currently in a La Niña state, and forecasts indicate that it will likely remain in this state during the coming seasons.
+During winter, the presence of ENSO has less of an impact.
 Thus, the presence of the current La Niña event is not expected to have any significant impact on rainfall in the coming seasons.

-The multi-model rainfall forecast indicates below-normal rainfall for most parts of the country except for the central and eastern coastal areas in early winter (MJJ) and the eastern coastal areas during mid-and late-winter (JJA and JAS).
-Both maximum and minimum temperatures are expected to be above-normal for most of the country, except for parts of the Northern Cape and Eastern Cape where below-normal temperatures are expected.
+The multi-model rainfall forecast indicates below-normal rainfall for the south-western half of the country and notably above-normal rainfall over parts of Kwa-Zulu-Natal throughout the winter season.
+Both maximum and minimum temperatures are expected to be above-normal for most of the country.